fbusabiaga/MCMC/README.md

 # Markov Chain Monte Carlo (MCMC)
-Simple code to run MCMC for arbitrarily shaped bodies, for now in 2d.
+Simple code to run MCMC for arbitrarily shaped bodies in `2d` and `3d`.